elyousfi-omar/personal-blog/README.md

 - Noting projects and courses to do(or done).
 - A calendar.

+## Note:
+To use the application, do not forget to configure database.
+In my case I used Atlas MongoDB, if you want to do the same, do not forget to add Mongo URI in app.js as dbURI variable.
+Example:
+const dbURI = "mongodb+srv://<user>:<password>@xxxxxxxxxxxxxxxxxxx"

 ## To do:
 - Add a planner.
 - A side TODO list.